Bugsy

 Bugsy is a 1991 American biographical crime drama film directed by Barry Levinson and written by James Toback.
-The film stars Warren Beatty, Annette Bening, Harvey Keitel, Ben Kingsley, Elliott Gould, Bebe Neuwirth, and Joe Mantegna.
-It is based on the life of American mobster Bugsy Siegel and his relationship with wife and starlet Virginia Hill.
+Starring Warren Beatty, Annette Bening, Harvey Keitel, Ben Kingsley, Elliott Gould, Bebe Neuwirth, and Joe Mantegna, the film is based on mobster Bugsy Siegel and his affair with starlet Virginia Hill.

-Bugsy was given a limited released by TriStar Pictures on December 13, 1991, followed by a theatrical wide release on December 20, 1991.
-It received generally positive reviews from critics and was a minor box office hit, grossing $49.1 million on a $30 million budget.
+Bugsy was given a limited release by TriStar Pictures on December 13, 1991, followed by a theatrical wide release on December 20, 1991.
+It received generally positive reviews from critics.
 It received ten nominations at the 64th Academy Awards (including for Best Picture and Best Director) and won two: Best Art Direction and Best Costume Design.
 It won the Golden Globe Award for Best Motion Picture - Drama.